 How to Keep Your HVAC System Working Efficiently

-The average home spends more than $2,000 a year on energy bills.
+The average home spends nearly $1,900 a year on energy bills.
 But did you know that nearly half of that goes to heating and cooling costs?

 Dirt and neglect are the top causes of heating and cooling system failure and inefficiency.
 Maintaining your equipment will keep your system operating at peak performance and prevent future problems and unwanted costs.